Table of contents:

 SSO (Single Sign On) is a authentication scheme available since MSNP15.

 Like its predecessor TWN, it authenticates using a Passport Compact Token.
-However, authentication tickets have been replaced with policy challenges.
+However, the original query parameter-based policies have been replaced with encryption-based challenges.
 Additionally, the token domain has been changed.

 Procedure